 The Atlantic bottlenose dolphins and California sea lions presently living here provide a range of personalities and backgrounds.
-Some were born here; others came to DRC from separate facilities for various reasons or were already living here when Jayne and Mandy began managing the center.
-Over half of our family was born at the Center, while the other members have either come from other facilities or were rescued, rehabilitated, deemed unreleasable back into the wild by the Government and now have a forever home at Dolphin Research Center.
+Over half of our family was born at the Center, while the other members have either come from other facilities or were rescued, rehabilitated and deemed unreleasable back into the wild by the Government and now have a forever home at Dolphin Research Center.

 - Chapter 1: The Beginning

 To understand Dolphin Research Center today, it’s important to know our roots.
 The journey from humble beginnings to today’s world-renowned reputation is interesting, to say the least.

 The first person to bring dolphins to live here on Grassy Key was a commercial fisherman named Milton Santini.
 Back in the 1940s, he collected dolphins for other marine mammal parks and aquariums, as well as private individuals.
 Milton is responsible for creating our deep lagoons in the Gulf of Mexico waters (by blasting them out with dynamite) and establishing the first facility on these grounds – Santini’s Porpoise Training School.

 Milton and his wife Virginia loved the dolphins that shared their home and provided them with the best care that they could.
 One time, when a hurricane threatened the Florida Keys, Milton was so concerned about their dolphin family that he moved them into the house, keeping them wet with damp towels until the storm passed.